|Pregnancy food safety

 Order for heat

-Ask for the meat toasted thoroughly, eat it soon, and choose a simpler filling when handling is unclear.
+Ask for the meat toasted thoroughly, skip raw sprouts, eat it soon, and choose a simpler filling when handling is unclear.

 Related task_alt